pierml/pierml.github.io/_posts/2019-20-06-run-kali-linux-under-windows.md

 Install the required metapackage do you want for your usage.

 ![img]({{ 'assets/images/kali_linux_metapackages.jpg' | relative_url }}){: .center-image }*List of Kali linux metapackages*

+## 8.How to access you windows or linux files

+From the linux bash, you can access your windows files from the link `/mnt/c` for the c drive and `/mnt/d` for your d drive and etc...

+Under windows you can access your linux file with this command :

+Launch `explorer.exe` in you bash.

+>Bash
+{:.filename}
+{% highlight bash %}

+explorer.exe

+{% endhighlight %}

+In your windows explorer run `\\wsl$`
+You can add this directory to your Quick access to run easily to this drive.